muppet9010/Factorio-Integration-Lua-Snippets/Biter Pet/Usage Details.md

 # Configuration

+All options are at the start of the script.

 ### Mandatory options to configure

-On the first line are the options that can be changed.
-At a minimum replace:
+The options that must be changed:

 | Setting Name | Description |
 | --- | --- |